AlberteVallentin/Backend-Exam/README.md

 LEFT JOIN g.trips t
 GROUP BY g.id
 ```

-### Use of @SuppressWarnings("unchecked")
+This query ensures that each guide is listed, even those without any trips, thanks to the `LEFT JOIN`.
+The `COALESCE` function is used to handle cases where a guide has no trips, ensuring a total price of `0.0` is returned in such scenarios.

-In the DAO implementation, I use `@SuppressWarnings("unchecked")` for the JPQL query result.
-Here's why:
+## Use of `@SuppressWarnings("unchecked")`

-1. **Type Safety vs Runtime Safety**
+In the DAO implementation, `@SuppressWarnings("unchecked")` is used for the JPQL query result.
+This choice has a specific purpose:

-    - JPQL's `NEW map` constructor can't be statically typed at compile time
+### Type Safety vs. Runtime Safety
-    - The query result is type-safe at runtime but Java can't verify this during compilation
+- The JPQL query uses the `NEW map` constructor to create a map representing the results, which cannot be statically typed at compile time.
+The query returns a raw `List` that needs to be cast to `List<Map<String, Object>>`.
-    - We know the exact structure of our result (List<Map<String, Object>>)
+- Although the compiler cannot verify the type safety of this cast, we are confident about the structure of our query results, which makes this suppression safe.

-2. **Compiler Behavior**
+### Cleaner Code
-    - Java's type system requires us to cast the raw List returned by JPQL
+- Java's type system requires us to cast the raw list returned by the JPQL query, and without `@SuppressWarnings`, the compiler will generate warnings about potential type safety issues.
-    - The compiler warns about this cast, even though we know it's safe
+- Using `@SuppressWarnings` allows us to avoid these warnings for this specific, well-understood use case, keeping the code cleaner and free from unnecessary noise.

-    - @SuppressWarnings removes the warning for this specific, safe usage
+## Summary

-This implementation provides the optimal balance between performance, resource usage, and type safety while maintaining clean, maintainable code.
+This implementation leverages JPQL to provide optimal performance, memory efficiency, and reduced network overhead while ensuring clear and concise code.
+The use of `@SuppressWarnings("unchecked")` is a pragmatic choice to maintain type safety where the compiler's warnings are not applicable.
+Together, these decisions contribute to an efficient, maintainable, and scalable solution.
 ### Use of @JsonInclude(JsonInclude.Include.NON_NULL)

 In our DTOs (Data Transfer Objects), we use the `@JsonInclude(JsonInclude.Include.NON_NULL)` annotation for several important reasons: